 The voice tells me to seek medical help immediately, and if I have a seizure or become drowsy I should call 999.

 I put the phone down.
 “Chris,” I shout.
 “I’ve got Malaria.”

 In the doctor’s waiting room, I slump on a chair, hoping that I don’t have to dash for the toilet.
 “I’ve got Malaria.”
 I want to tell everyone so they let me jump the queue, but I don’t because I am British and jumping a queue would be frowned upon, even if you’ve got a tropical disease.

 “Have you been anywhere exotic?”
 The doctor asks when it’s finally my turn.

 He shakes his head.
 “That’s probably not exotic enough.”

 “Right,” I say, feeling a bit daft at my misdiagnosis.

 He explains that I have contracted some bacteria either hand to mouth or airborne.
 “We can’t tell what it is until we do tests, but you’ll need a week off work and it could take three weeks to get over.”

 My heart sinks.
 I do not want to have time off work.
-I want to be fit and healthy and working and running, not stuck in the house with bacteria in my belly.
+I want to be fit and healthy and working and running, not stuck in the house with a stomach full of nasty bacteria.